What is Azure Data Lake Storage Gen1?

-Azure Data Lake Store is an enterprise-wide hyper-scale repository for big data analytic workloads.
+Azure Data Lake Storage Gen1 is an enterprise-wide hyper-scale repository for big data analytic workloads.
 Azure Data Lake enables you to capture data of any size, type, and ingestion speed in one single place for operational and exploratory analytics.

-Azure Data Lake Store can be accessed from Hadoop (available with HDInsight cluster) using the WebHDFS-compatible REST APIs.
-It is specifically designed to enable analytics on the stored data and is tuned for performance for data analytics scenarios.
-Out of the box, it includes all the enterprise-grade capabilities—security, manageability, scalability, reliability, and availability—essential for real-world enterprise use cases.
+Data Lake Storage Gen1 can be accessed from Hadoop (available with HDInsight cluster) using the WebHDFS-compatible REST APIs.
+It's designed to enable analytics on the stored data and is tuned for performance for data analytics scenarios.
+Data Lake Storage Gen1 includes all enterprise-grade capabilities: security, manageability, scalability, reliability, and availability.

-Some of the key capabilities of the Azure Data Lake include the following.
+Some of the key capabilities of Data Lake Storage Gen1 include the following.

 Built for Hadoop

-The Azure Data Lake store is an Apache Hadoop file system compatible with Hadoop Distributed File System (HDFS) and works with the Hadoop ecosystem.
-Your existing HDInsight applications or services that use the WebHDFS API can easily integrate with Data Lake Store.
-Data Lake Store also exposes a WebHDFS-compatible REST interface for applications
+Data Lake Storage Gen1 is an Apache Hadoop file system that's compatible with Hadoop Distributed File System (HDFS), and works with the Hadoop ecosystem.
+Your existing HDInsight applications or services that use the WebHDFS API can easily integrate with Data Lake Storage Gen1.
+Data Lake Storage Gen1 also exposes a WebHDFS-compatible REST interface for applications.

-Data stored in Data Lake Store can be easily analyzed using Hadoop analytic frameworks such as MapReduce or Hive.
-Microsoft Azure HDInsight clusters can be provisioned and configured to directly access data stored in Data Lake Store.
+You can easily analyze data stored in Data Lake Storage Gen1 using Hadoop analytic frameworks such as MapReduce or Hive.
+You can provision Azure HDInsight clusters and configure them to directly access data stored in Data Lake Storage Gen1.

 Unlimited storage, petabyte files

-Azure Data Lake Store provides unlimited storage and is suitable for storing a variety of data for analytics.
-It does not impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
-Individual files can range from kilobyte to petabytes in size making it a great choice to store any type of data.
-Data is stored durably by making multiple copies and there is no limit on the duration of time for which the data can be stored in the data lake.
+Data Lake Storage Gen1 provides unlimited storage and can store a variety of data for analytics.
+It doesn't impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
+Individual files can range from kilobyte to petabytes in size.
+Data is stored durably by making multiple copies.
+There is no limit on the duration of time for which the data can be stored in the data lake.